Cute, little Italian cookies, made with almond meal and filled with chocolate.

 Then I was torn because I really wanted new hubby to see the stunning green and lush Dolomites that I had seen a few years before.
 He loved the trip anyway and so did I. You can’t beat the Dolomites when they are green and you can see all the way down into the valleys but in the snow, they are other-worldly.
 The snow cast a greyness over everything but I’m so, so lucky to have seen it both ways now.

-Whatever the case, they are delicious, and how much simpler can you get than filling cookies with nothing more than good chocolate?
+Whatever the case, they are delicious, they taste just like the ones we had in Venice and how much simpler can you get than filling cookies with nothing more than good chocolate?
 Italians have a way of making simple taste so good.

 Thanks for joining my little trip down memory lane.
-Now, go forth and bake ?
+Now, go forth and bake some Italian cookies?

 Recipe adapted from Cookbooks for Company http://cookbooksforcompany.com/baci-di-dama/